Monday - Time to finish test, if needed. Article of the week once everyone is done.

 Thursday - Begin our To Kill a Mockingbird unit.
 Pre-reading questions individually.
 Face-to-face activity.
 Response questions.
 Receive chapters 1-3 reading questions.

-Tuesday - Final draft of paper due.
-Hand out the vocabulary words that will be on the midterm.
+Monday - Hand out the vocabulary words that will be on the midterm.
 Go over layout of midterm and answer any questions in regards to what will be on the midterm.
 Give students time to work on vocabulary words.